12 Easy Ways to Secure Your Zoom Meetings

 The COVID-19 pandemic has also challenged the technology world in ways it’s never seen before.
 There’s been a huge increase in phishing attacks, scams, and malware using the COVID-19 pandemic as a means of infiltrating victims.
 Employees and business owners that are not entirely comfortable working remotely are finding that security challenges are different and somewhat unique when plugged into their home network.

 I have spent the first 3 weeks of our partial quarantine helping businesses and individuals prepare for life during a pandemic and isolation.
 I helped with securing their computers and networks, connecting to the resources and applications necessary to complete their work, helping with VoIP and in almost every case helped with setting up and using Zoom.

 Zoom is a powerful tool.
 The primary reason for using Zoom is video conferencing and collaboration.
 They have plans that allow you to host video conferencing calls with up to 100 people for just $15 a month.
+Zoom offers plans for larger groups, enterprise environments, webinars, and even healthcare.
 They even have a free plan that allows up to 100 people so long as you keep the meeting under 40 minutes.